 How much: Free – find out what’s screening here.

-34. Explore the new PropNex Family Zone at Gardens by the Bay
+17. Explore the PropNex Family Zone at Gardens by the Bay

 Want to give your kids a dose of vitamin D?
 Take them to Gardens by the Bay‘s new outdoor playground: PropNex Family Zone.
 Older kids will love the climbing structures made of wood, while younger tots can enjoy sensory play at the large sand pit or role-play at the little market.
 Lather on sunscreen, stay hydrated and drop by in the early morning or late afternoon to avoid the scorching heat.
 Plus, be sure to keep an eye on them, though because they will whizz down the long metal tube slide at the speed of light!